rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Plugin.md

 ---

 ## :material-scale-balance: **1.
 Installation Requirements**
-This documentation utilized the following components with their respective versions:
+This documentation used the following components with their respective versions:

 | Components           | Versions |
 | --------------------- | ------- |